By Andrew Catania

 Glenn sat in the shred lounge and spoke about his new record Deep Purple, and the HOF.

-I think if I was going to describe it I would describe it as heavy album but it’s got your touch on it.
+I think if I were going to describe it I would describe it as a heavy album but it’s got your touch on it.

 I think so.
 I had to be very focused when I was doing this not to slip back to too much funk.
-Look man if I’m making records for a label for Frontiers and their out of Italy and their focused on classic rock and they are serving their worth to magazines that are metal or rock or classic it would be foolish of me not to as a business model to incorporate what I do into that.
+Look, man, if I’m making records for a label for Frontiers and their out of Italy, and they’re focused on classic rock, and they are serving their worth to magazines that are metal or rock or classic it would be foolish of me not to as a business model to incorporate what I go into that.
 Am I upset that I couldn’t make a real funk rock album?
 Not at all.
 It was time for me to come back.
 I say come back home to where it all started

-And rightfully you did it sounds very good.
-You produced this album with your guitarist?
+And rightfully you did it sounds excellent.
+Did you produce this album with your guitarist?

 Did you do anything differently with this album that you have done with the others?

-You know, for the first time on this album Andrew I wanted it to be, because I was writing this album and I was under duress of my double knee replacement.
-I was in my home studio for 2 or 3 months in the spring and I was alone because my band were in Europe I said I’m going to write some music here.
-After about twelve songs I’m going wait a minute I think I’ve got enough for an album.
+You know, for the first time on this album Andrew I wanted it to be because I was writing this album and I was under duress of my double knee replacement.
+I was in my home studio for 2 or 3 months in the spring, and I was alone because my band was in Europe I said I’m going to write some music here.
+After about twelve songs I’m going wait a minute, I think I’ve got enough for an album.
 So, finished them.
-I went to in to Copenhagen and the band had not heard anything.
+I went into Copenhagen, and the band had not heard anything.
 One song at a time I played them everything I had wrote and finished each track until we had twelve tracks and then I said we’re good to go

 How did you get Chad Smith on there?
 Did he ask you or did you ask him?
 Did it just sort of come about?